igsr/gca_1000genomes_website/_faq/what-capture-technology-does-exome-sequencing-used.md

 The Broad Institute has used Agilent SureSelect_All_Exon_V2 ([https://earray.chem.agilent.com/earray/](https://earray.chem.agilent.com/earray/){:target="_blank"} using ELID: S0293689).

-The BGI used <span>NimbleGen SeqCap EZ exome V1</span> for the phase 1 samples and [NimbleGen SeqCap_EZ_Exome_v2](http://www.nimblegen.com/products/seqcap/ez/v2/index.html) for phase 2 and 3 (The v1 files were obtained from BGI directly; they are discontinued from Nimblegen).
+The BGI used <span>NimbleGen SeqCap EZ exome V1</span> for the phase 1 samples and [NimbleGen SeqCap_EZ_Exome_v2](http://www.nimblegen.com/products/seqcap/ez/v2/index.html) for phase 2 and 3 (the v1 files were obtained from BGI directly; they are discontinued from Nimblegen).

 The Washington University Genome Center used Agilent SureSelect_All_Exon_V2 ([https://earray.chem.agilent.com/earray/](https://earray.chem.agilent.com/earray/){:target="_blank"} using ELID: S0293689) for phase 1 and phase 2, and [NimbleGen SeqCap_EZ_Exome v3](http://www.nimblegen.com/products/seqcap/ez/v3/index.html) for phase 3